ClementNerma/NightOS/docs/features/crash-saves.md

 ### Application's crash indicator

-When an application starts, a part of code bundled in the SDK creates an empty file in `/home/[user]/appdata/[appname]/crashsaves/awake` for user applications (even for global applications).
+When an application starts, the system creates an empty file in `/home/[user]/appdata/[appname]/crashsaves/awake` for user applications (even for global applications).

-When the application exits gracefully, another SDK code removes this file.
+When the application exits gracefully, the file is removed automatically.
 When the system detects the application exited, if this file still exists, it shows a dialog box asking if the user wants to relaunch the application with the last crash save.

 _NOTE:_ If there is no available crash save (e.g. when the application crashed before a crash save could have been made), the dialog box will simply show the application crashed.